-Glarner Bauernspeck Farmer's bacon about 500 g in one piece vacuum packed to eat raw.
+Glarner Bauernspeck Farmer's bacon about 100 g thinly sliced vacuum packed to eat raw.

 Artisan tradition by Menzi Metzg Switzerland